I have just been through my viva at the UCL Centre for Digital Humanities, and passed with flying colours, thankfully..

 I am involved in a number of digital heritage projects.
 I am the co-founder of the Day of Archaeology, a global blogging project for archaeologists, who record a day in their working lives and share it online on one day in the summer.
 In 2013 I founded a community archaeology group on the Norfolk/Suffolk border, the Waveney Valley Community Archaeology Group and I am the project manager of the HLF-funded Hidden Commemoration First World War project.

-I am an Assistant Editor of the Journal of Community Archaeology and Heritage.
 I am an Honorary Research Assistant at the UCL Institute of Archaeology, where I am an active member of the UCL Archaeology & Communication Network, and a member of the Advisory Committee for the Centre for Audio-Visual Study and Practice in Archaeology.
 I am also a council member of the British Archaeological Trust (RESCUE) and the Institute for Archaeologists Information Management Group.